alex-bellon/wikipedia/README.md

 - [Pandanus language](https://en.wikipedia.org/wiki/Pandanus_language) - an elaborate avoidance language among several of the peoples of the eastern New Guinea Highlands, used when collecting Pandanus nuts.
 - [Patois](https://en.wikipedia.org/wiki/Patois) - speech or language that is considered nonstandard, although the term is not formally defined in linguistics.
 As such, patois can refer to pidgins, creoles, dialects or vernaculars, but not commonly to jargon or slang, which are vocabulary-based forms of cant.
 - [Pidgin language](https://en.wikipedia.org/wiki/Pidgin) - a grammatically simplified means of communication that develops between two or more groups that do not have a language in common: typically, its vocabulary and grammar are limited and often drawn from several languages.
+- [SignWriting](https://en.wikipedia.org/wiki/SignWriting) - a system of writing sign languages.
+It is highly featural and visually iconic, both in the shapes of the characters, which are abstract pictures of the hands, face, and body, and in their spatial arrangement on the page, which does not follow a sequential order like the letters that make up written English words.
 - [Stylometry](https://en.wikipedia.org/wiki/Stylometry) - the application of the study of linguistic style, usually to written language, but it has successfully been applied to music and to fine-art paintings as well.
 - [Theives' cant](https://en.wikipedia.org/wiki/Thieves'_cant) - a secret language (a cant or cryptolect) which was formerly used by thieves, beggars and hustlers of various kinds in Great Britain and to a lesser extent in other English-speaking countries.